BYU-ITC-210/BYU-ITC-210.github.io/HW7-Regex.md

 ***

-*20 points possible.
-4 questions, 5 points per question.
-Score will be scaled to 30 points in LearningSuite*
+*30 points possible.
+4 questions, 7.5 points per question.*
+*-.5 points for every test case not passed.*
 ***

 In this exercise, you will practice composing regular expressions.
 Make sure this is your own work though you may share strategies with your peers.